stefan-beuchert/HandGestureRecognizer/README.md

 | NN           | 2:36 min | 0.20598s |
 | NN combined  | 2:38 min | 0.20813s |

+It can be seen that training and testing of the NN is a lot faster than for the SVM.
+This can be explained by the length of the data set which is taken quadratic into account for calculating the SVM where as the NN has not been slowed down too much by more data.

 ## <a name="discussion"></a>7.
 Discussion and Outlook
-When it comes to the 0.904 scores returned by the best model, it can be said that this project was a success.
-The identification of different gestures if when only having one frame of a dynamic gesture as input works.
+When it comes to the F1-score (0.904) returned by the best model, it can be said that this project was a success.
+The identification of different gestures when only having one frame of a dynamic gesture as input works.
 Also, the combination of similar gestures proves to be quite effective.
-Not only does the model work, but we could also show a concrete use case where it can be applied (the breakout game).
+Not only does the model work, but we could also show a concrete use case where it can be applied to, the breakout game.

 Still, some aspects could be improved or handled differently, if the project would be done again / would continue with more time.
 The most promising improvement to get better results would be the introduction to semi-supervised learning for the pre-processing part.
 Instead of using the collection of frames for each dynamic gesture under the label of this gesture to create training data for static gestures, it might be worth looking at each frame separately and deciding which static gesture might be displayed.
 By doing so, the packaging step after the pre-processing would be redundant and it might be possible to identify multiple different static gestures in one dynamic one.

 To do so, the frames could be pre-processed using mediapipe as described above, but instead of using the label of the dynamic gesture, the different gestures could be first clustered with k-mean, dbscan or any other clustering algorithm and afterwards labelled manually.
 To ensure a good output, the clustering step has to be evaluated by using a fitting score like the silhouette score or rand index.
 For the labelling, one or more people would have to look at each cluster and take a sample of maybe 5 to 15 images and give them a fitting label.
 Those clusters will then be used as classes for the training of the actual classification model, with the manual labels as target values.
 This process could take some time and effort since different numbers of clusters should be evaluated and the manual labelling part is very time-consuming by nature since a lot of discussions can be made of the correct label of a cluster.
-It might even be necessary to improve the preprocessing to ensure clusters that fit the human interpretation of similar gestures and not only the on of the clustering model.
+It might even be necessary to improve the preprocessing to ensure clusters that fit the human interpretation of similar gestures and not only the one of the clustering model.

-A second improvement that won't affect the result, but the time needed to achieve it, might be the improvement of the pre-processing pipeline by using paralyzation on the kubernetes cluster.
+A second improvement that would not affect the result, but the time needed to achieve it, might be the improvement of the pre-processing pipeline by using parallelization on the kubernetes cluster.
 This could be either done by using multiple pods for the task or using pyspark on one or more pods to divide one task into multiple ones.
 This improvement step might be not easy to achive since kubernetes and pyspark are known to have a quite steep learning curve for beginners.
 Nevertheless, this improvement could shorten the time needed for preprocessing and therefore leave more time for other steps that could have a positive influence on the model performance.

 Apart from the applying semi supervised learning in a future approach, we would also apply the gestures on other applications, like a small racing game or as control gestures of a smart home system.
-Further research should be also focus on tweaking the algorithms by having a closer look on the optimization of the hyperparameters.
+Further research should also focus on tweaking the algorithms by having a closer look on the optimization of the hyperparameters.
 This could be done by using a cluster solution.
 The preprocessing was already done on a kubernetes cluster.
 Also, a gridsearch could be performed on such a computational cluster.
-The SVM algorithm doesn't leave many options on enhancing it but for the NN there could be tried out several other configurations with more or other layers.
+The SVM algorithm does not leave many options on enhancing it but for the NN there could be tried out several other configurations with more or other layers.
 It would be also a big gain for the applications if also multi hand models would be developed or more gestures would be added to the training data set to expand the possible gestures to more than these 17 collections or 27 classes.